krishnakala987-byte/devops-mastery-journey/AWS-DevOps-Project/README.md

-# AWS Resource Tracker – Shell Scripting Project
+# AWS Resource Tracker – Shell Scripting Automation Project

-## Project Overview
+## Overview

-This project demonstrates how to automate AWS resource monitoring using Shell scripting, AWS CLI, jq, and Cron.
+This project demonstrates how to automate AWS resource monitoring using Bash scripting, AWS CLI, jq, and Cron.

-The script collects AWS resource information and generates a structured report file automatically.
+The script connects to AWS, retrieves resource details, filters JSON output, and generates a timestamped report file.
+It can also be scheduled to run automatically using cron.

+This project simulates real-world DevOps automation and cloud governance practices.

 ---

 ## Technologies Used

 - Linux (Ubuntu)
-- Shell Scripting (Bash)
+- Bash Shell Scripting
 - AWS CLI
-- jq (JSON processor)
+- jq (JSON Processor)
-- Cron (Job Scheduler)
+- Cron Scheduler
 - Amazon S3
 - Amazon EC2
 - AWS Lambda